2023 Solar Incentives Guide for Pemberton, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
-If you have a net metering agreement with your Pemberton utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you have a net metering agreement in place with your Pemberton utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage